subhashtiwari/inferential_statistics/7_Problems/Rent.md

 thus we "Reject the null" as the t-statistics is less than the t-critical values.

 This means that the Rental company charges significantly less.

+Now we find Cohen's d = -.65

+The Confiednce Interval with 2.5% in each tail, we'll have a 95% CI.

+The Confidence Interval (1617.44 , 1782.56)

+The Margin of Error for n=100 is 39.68.